mekeetsa/xcpdftips/README.md

 Documented source file that may be LaTeXed to get the detailed description and/or coding documentation.

-May be docstripped with option `package,all' to get the `xcpdftips.sty` package file, or processed with xcpdftips.ins.
+May be docstripped with option "package,all" to get the `xcpdftips.sty` package file, or processed with xcpdftips.ins.

 ### xcpdftips.ins